-Day-Trading Accounts-Failure to Comply With Risk Disclosure Requirements; Failure Appropriately to Approve an Account for Day Trading; Failure to Preserve Required Day-Trading Records (continued) FINRA Rules 2130 and 2270
+Day-Trading Accounts - Failure to Comply With Risk Disclosure Requirements; Failure Appropriately to Approve an Account for Day Trading; Failure to Preserve Required Day-Trading Records - continued

-Prii ncipal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Fai lure to Comply with Risk Disclosure Requirements Failure to Comply with Risk Failure to Comply with Risk Disclosure 1.
-Whether the firm failed to provide customer(s) with a risk disclosure statement.
-Disclosure Requirements Fine of \$5,000 to \$146,000.
-Requirements Consider suspending the responsible individual 2.
-Whether the firm provided its customer(s) with an inadequate risk disclosure statement, or furnished the risk disclosure statement to its customer(s) in an untimely manner or a in any or all capacities for a period of 10 business days to one year. manner not designed to provide actual notice.
-In egregious cases, particularly cases involving numerous customers, consider suspending for a 3.
-Whether the firm failed to obtain FINRA approval of an alternative disclosure statement or failed timely to seek FINRA approval. longer period (of up to two years) or barring the responsible individual and suspending the firm with respect to any or all activities or functions for a period of up to two years.
-4. In all cases, consider the nature, quality, and timing of the risk disclosure actually provided to the customer(s). a period of up to two years.
-5. Whether day trading was appropriate for the affected customer(s).
-6. The number of affected customers.
+Failure to Comply with Risk Disclosure Requirements

+- Whether the firm failed to provide customer(s) with a risk disclosure statement. - 2.
+Whether the firm provided its customer(s) with an inadequate risk disclosure statement, or furnished the risk disclosure statement to its customer(s) in an untimely manner or a manner not designed to provide actual notice. - 3.
+Whether the firm failed to obtain FINRA approval of an alternative disclosure statement or failed timely to seek FINRA approval. - 4.
+In all cases, consider the nature, quality, and timing of the risk disclosure actually provided to the customer(s). - 5.
+Whether day trading was appropriate for the affected customer(s). - 6.
+The number of affected customers.